What I’ve learned about the good, the bad, and the ugly Annuities

 After reading the previous two chapters, you may ask why should you even learn more about annuities if it's the worst kind of investment?

-Don’t hurry up, the annuities still can find the place in your retirement portfolio if you know how to use them properly.
+Don’t hurry up, the annuities still can find a place in your retirement portfolio if you know how to use them properly.

 Don’t worry, I am not going to check your math skills but rather try to use plain English.